wangbj/wangbj.github.io/about.md

 permalink: /about/
 ---

-        I'm Baojun Wang, I'm a software engineer with interests in functional programming.
+  My name is Baojun Wang, I'm a system software engineer with strong interests in functional programming.
+I love Haskell, though have been written more rust - another (lower level functional) programming language I really enjoyed.

-        Programming is a major part of life, and trying to be a better developer :)
+  Programming is a major part of life, and trying to be a better developer everyday :)